Language EN

 The arrival of a male visitor

-Walking Stick reading examples
+Walking Stick visual variations

 How to read Walking Stick in tea leaves